Video Analytics Market - Growth, Trends, Forecasts (2020 - 2025)

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The video analytics market was valued at USD 1528.1 million in 2019, and it is expected to reach USD 4142.7 million by 2025, registering a CAGR of 24.5% during the forecast period of 2020-2025.
+The Global Video Analytics Market was valued at USD 1528.1 million in 2019, and it is expected to reach USD 4142.7 million by 2025, registering a CAGR of 24.5% during the period of 2020-2025.
 Analytics has enabled various end-users in the usage of specific data insights into actionable intelligence for numerous functions.
 The ideas could be used in monitoring the queues in retail outlets and hospitals, generate heat maps, etc. The surveillance and retail industries are expected to drive the market positively during the forecast period.

-Video analytics is not only being deployed for producing customer movement heatmaps and store planning but is also widely being adopted to tackle organized retail crime.
+Video analytics is being deployed to produce customer movement heatmaps and store planning and is also widely adopted to tackle organized retail crime.
 Inpixon, a company that engages in indoor positioning and data analytics, collaborated with the National Anti-Organized Retail Crime Association (NAORCA Worldwide) to fight against retail crime.

 The retail industry is increasingly adopting video analytics and emerging as one of the prominent markets.
 The growing retail market is also driving the demand; according to the US Census Bureau, the whole retail and food services sales in the US during the year 2018 stood at USD 6.02 trillion.